Shea's Performing Arts Center: History

 The building, which could be considered a very high-profile political football, came under the watchful eye of then Comptroller George O'Connell, for whom the theatre was later surnamed.
-Under his watch, and the Friends, the theatre was able to keep its utilities running, and repair began.
+Under his watch, and the Friends, the theatre was able to keep its utilities running, and repairs began.
 The Friends of the Buffalo were then given operating privileges of the building and undertook massive restoration through government grants and developed a performance series in the late 1970s.

 Broadway Theatre manager and producer (Mummenschanz) Robert B. D'Angelo were brought in as CEO in the late 1970s.
 In his short span at the helm, he booked multi-week engagements of several major broadway national tours including A Chorus Line, Chicago, Annie and Les Misérables, helping to reestablish Buffalo as an important stop on the Broadway tour circuit.

-A Grand re-opening was mounted to a sold-out audience in the late 1970s with Cab Calloway and George Burns.
-Calloway had performed at the theatre at its original opening week in 1926 and Burns had performed there in the late 1940s.
+A grand re-opening was mounted to a sold-out audience in the late 1970s with Cab Calloway and George Burns.
+Calloway had performed at the theatre at its original opening week in 1926, and Burns had performed there in the late 1940s.

 The volunteer Friends of the Buffalo group was replaced by a professional management team.
 The Friends continued to enlarge its volunteer base, which worked on various restoration projects, including the Wurlitzer Organ.

 The theatre is a hugely successful performance center, having undergone a large expansion of its stage facilities to accommodate larger touring productions.
 Additionally, it is used as a host site for area events, such as the 43North entrepreneurship competition.

 Performers at Shea's from New York and southern Ontario have included The Ink Spots in 1939, Frank Sinatra for six nights in 1941, Ella Fitzgerald in 1945, Foreigner in 1977, Toronto in 1980, Blue Öyster Cult in 1984, INXS 1985, 10,000 Maniacs in 1988, Eddie Money in 1988, Liza Minnelli in 1992, Peter, Paul and Mary in 1993, Toronto's Barenaked Ladies in 1994, Buffalo's Goo Goo Dolls in 1995, 1999 and 2018; Toronto's Our Lady Peace in 1998, and Ontario's Gordon Lightfoot in 2008, composer Andrew Lloyd Webber in 2009, Rob Base and DJ E-Z Rock with Kurtis Blow and Salt N Pepa in 2011, Public Enemy in 2012, Jerry Seinfeld in 2013, comedian Bill Maher in 2015, Mary J. Blige in 2015, and Steely Dan in 2017.
-Performers at Shea's also include Impractical Jokers in 2018, Mariah Carey in 2019, and Chris Rock in 2022.
+Performers at Shea's also include Impractical Jokers in 2018, Mariah Carey in 2019, Chris Rock in 2022, and Adam Sandler in 2023.